Hagtronics/Visual-ASCII-Directory-Tree-Generator/README.md

 Original license is MIT - Copyright (c) 2025 mohammadali
 https://github.com/BELECTRON13/dir-tree-generator/blob/main/LICENSE

-The rest of the GUI code, etc. is freeware.
+The rest of the GUI code, etc. here is freeware.